michull/ha-elternportal/README.md

 1. Place the files you downloaded in the new directory (folder) you created.
 1. **Restart Home Assistant**

-## Configuration is done in the UI
+## Configuration is done via the user interface

 After the restart, to add a school via the UI, you can use this My button: